kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 #### Ready

-`ready` is a condition that maps to a Pod's `Ready` condition.
-A running Pod with the `Ready` condition set to `True` should have this EndpointSlice condition also set to `true`.
+`ready` is a condition that maps to a Pod's `ready` condition.
+A running Pod with the `ready` condition set to `true` should have this EndpointSlice condition also set to `true`.
 For compatibility reasons, `ready` is NEVER `true` when a Pod is terminating.
 Consumers should refer to the `serving` condition to inspect the readiness of terminating Pods.
 The only exception to this rule is for Services with `spec.publishNotReadyAddresses` set to `true`.
 Endpoints for these